postsharp/postsharp-emails/metalama-email-course/120-custom-notifiypropertychanged.md

 }
 ```

-If you read through the aspect implementation, you'll notice that:
+If you read through the `BuildAspect`'s implementation, you'll notice that:

 1. It first implements the `INotifyPropertyChanged` interface by calling `builder.Advice.ImplementInterface`.
 The members of the `INotifyPropertyChanged` interface must be implemented in the aspect class and have the `[InterfaceMember]` custom attribute.
 2. It then loops through the writable properties, modifying their setters through `builder.Advice.OverrideAccessors` to apply the `OverridePropertySetter` template method.
 3. Finally, it adds an `OnPropertyChanged` method to the target type using the `[Introduce]` advice attribute.

+Also notice the `[Inheritable]` attribute on the top of the aspect class: it ensures that the aspect will be automatically propagated to all derived classes, even across project boundaries.

-With the aspect added to your project, the `INotifyPropertyChanged` implementation is greatly simplified.
+With this aspect added to your project, the `INotifyPropertyChanged` implementation is greatly simplified.

 ![](images/notifypropertychanged2.gif)